 How do all these elements interact to enable SSAI?

-- Now you are watching the movie.
+- Now, you are watching the movie.
 When the video playback reaches the mark of the ad insertion, the CDN stitches the ad into the stream.

-The ADS tracks the information about the user’s reaction to the ad, such as whether the viewer clicked on it or not.
+The ADS tracks the information about the user’s reaction to the ad, such as whether the viewer clicked it or not.

 What Are the Positives and Negatives of SSAI?

-The SSAI technology has the following advantages:
+SSAI has the following advantages:

-- Personalized ads.
-SSAI allows a content provider to deliver individualized ads to viewers.
+- Personalized ads: SSAI allows a content provider to deliver individualized ads to viewers.
 As a result, people watch ads with products or services they might be interested in.

-- Bypassing ad blockers.
-With the help of ad blockers, users prevent ads from appearing.
+- Bypassing ad blockers: With the help of ad blockers, users prevent ads from appearing.
 Inserting ads into the stream before it is played on the viewer’s device is how SSAI bypasses ad blockers.

-- Suitable for live streaming.
-SSAI utilizes adaptive bitrate streaming when stitching ads into content.
+- Suitable for live streaming: SSAI utilizes adaptive bitrate streaming when stitching ads into content.
 Adaptive bitrate streaming allows adjusting the video quality to connection requirements.
 If the connection is poor, the quality of the video will be lowered.

-The SSAI technology has the following disadvantages:
+SSAI has the following disadvantages:

-- Limited tracking.
-SSAI lacks the ability to measure interactivity.
+- Limited tracking: SSAI lacks the ability to measure interactivity.
 The server doesn’t always correctly recognize the data.